michael-speed-elder/ruby-battleship/README.md

 Ruby Battleship
 ===============

-A simple, collaborative effort to build the board game Battleship as a Ruby app.
+A collaborative learning effort to build the board game Battleship as a Ruby app.